 A PLG mindset or culture shift is very difficult to just trigger or put in place.
 You can’t install culture.
 You can’t install a mindset.
 For a mindset and culture to develop, people have to use PLG—either as a tool chest or a motion—and see for themselves that it works.

-In PLG, you track behavioral analytics and use them as your guide to improve the customer journey and impact key product metrics like acquisition, time-to-value, and retention.
+In PLG, you track behavioral analytics and use them as your guide to improve the customer journey and impact key like acquisition, time-to-value, and retention.
 You loop through a series of steps.

 First, you develop a hypothesis about where to focus your efforts and what you should try to improve in that area.
 Let’s say you believe that getting more customers through onboarding will help with retention.

-Next, you test out different solutions to reduce the drop-off in onboarding, measure the impact of those solutions, and analyze the overall impact of improving onboarding on your product.
+Next, you to reduce the drop-off in onboarding, measure the impact of those solutions, and analyze the overall impact of improving onboarding on your product.
 Then, you repeat.
 The process of going through that loop again and again helps you see that PLG works and builds up faith in it within your organization.

 One thing I’ve also noticed is that junior product managers in their first job often find it easier to work with a PLG mindset.
 They’re like a clean slate, so they don’t feel the constraints of their prior experience and are more open to PLG.